kaytortuga/oboesolo/content/blog/20171113a_first_post.md

 # Wrap-up

-There are more things to cover, like using Cloudflare to connect your actual domain with S3 and customizing your theme, but this should be a good start in preparing your blog for the world.
+There are more things to cover, like customizing your theme and using Cloudflare to connect your actual domain with S3, but this should be a good start in preparing your blog for the world.

 Thank you for reading.
 Cheers!